PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 *Figure 2.
 Visualization of the Air Passengers time series dataset.*

-Before we dive deeper into time series analysis and forecasting, we need to take a look at some common notation:
+Before we dive deeper into time series analysis and forecasting, we need to take a look at some standard notation:

 > The current time is defined as t, an observation at the current time is defined as obs(t).We are often interested in the observations made at prior times, called lag times or lags.
 Times in the past are negative relative to the current time.
 For example the previous time is t-1 and the time before that is t-2.
 The observations at these times are obs(t-1) and obs(t-2) respectively.
 Times in the future are what we are interested in forecasting and are positive relative to the current time.
 For example the next time is t+1 and the time after that is t+2.
 The observations at these times are obs(t+1) and obs(t+2) respectively.
 For simplicity, we often drop the obs(t) notation and use t+1 instead and assume we are talking about observations at times rather than the time indexes themselves.
 Additionally, we can refer to an observation at a lag by shorthand such as a lag of 10 or lag=10 which would be the same as t-10.